-Figure 1: Why is such a high proportion of the year's police stops occurring at midnight in March & April?
+Figure 7: Unanswered -> Why is there a high proportion of police stops occurring at midnight in March & April?

 The second excel file incorporated census data from Hennepin county from 2010.
 Unfortunately, the census data was poorly formatted for importation and recombination with the Minneapolis dataset.